l0drex/WallpaperSplitter/README.md

 ## ⚙️ How does it work

 Opening and splitting the image is pretty straight forward.
-Applying the image is done via a dbus call to the Plasmashell, for more see the documentation provided [here](https://develop.kde.org/docs/plasma/scripting/api/).
+Applying the image is done via a dbus call to the Plasma Shell, for more on that see their documentation provided [here](https://develop.kde.org/docs/plasma/scripting/api/).

 ## 💡 How to help

 If you want to help out, create an issue or pull request and I will have a look at it.
-If you are able to implement this directly into plasma, I would love to see that!
+If you are able to implement these features directly into plasma, I would love to see that!